25.13 Inline Assembly

 places the result inx

-after the assembly finishes.- The entire block is
+after the assembly has finished.- The entire block is

 unsafe